infinum/app-deploy-script/README.md

 ./app-deploy.sh
 ```

-After that, the script will check if everything is pushed to the remote and if needed it will push all commits before it continues.
+After that, the script will check if everything is pushed to the remote and if needed it will push all commits before it continues (automatic push can be enabled with `enable_automatic_commit_push` flag).

 ```bash
 ###############################################################